The Bondi to Coogee Coastal Walk – done the Rooftop Bar way!

 Trainers – check!

 If you are coming from the city then there’s a few ways to get over to Bondi.
-Uber is by far the quickest (20 mins) and most expensive, train to Bondi Junction (big shopping to be done here) and then a bus or I prefer the 333 bus (tap to pay) all the way even though can take an hour.
-Or if you are in a super active mood you could walk it in 2 hours!!
-Either way get off or be dropped at North Bondi to start!
-(Yes this does mean more walking also means more steps and iconic views!)
+Uber is by far the quickest (20 mins) and the most expensive.
+For a more economical journey, get the train from Central, Town Hall, Martin Place or Kings Cross, to Bondi Junction (big shopping to be done here) and then a bus down to the beach.
+Note the queues at Bondi can be long and a bit haphazard.
+I prefer the 333 bus (tap to pay) from Circular Quay all the way even though can take an hour.
+If you are in a little crazy or need to burn off a lot of wine then you could walk it in 2 hours but save some energy for the coast!
+However you choose, start, get off or be dropped at North Bondi to start!

 View from Marks Park just after Bondi

-11am start: I recommend you start at the very cute and cosy Speedos Cafe for one of their insta worthy breakfasts or even just a coffee – complete with a message of the day!
+11am start: As I mentioned most people start at Icebergs but for the scenic, rooftop way then we are starting at the very cute and cosy Speedos Cafe for one of their insta worthy breakfasts/ brunch or even just a coffee – complete with a message of the day!

-12pm Walk along the beach until you get to Glory Days Pavillon for a rooftop bar view of this iconic beach and some hydration!
+12.30pm Walk along the beach until you get to Glory Days Pavillon for a rooftop bar view of this iconic beach and some hydration!
+Note that this stop is only applicable is you come on the weekend in the summer.
+Sadly it’s not open in the week or winter.
+Boo!

 Glory days rooftop bar at Bondi beach